The Top 10 Video Marketing Benefits

 7. Bump Up Conversions

-Video users have 27% higher click-through rates and 34% higher web conversion rates, says research from Aberdeen Group.
+According to research from Aberdeen Group, video users have 27% higher click-through rates and 34% higher web conversion rates.

 Plus, using video on a landing page can increase conversion by 86%, according to EyeView Digital.